marczaku/204-cpp-oop/01-classes/README.md

 And all of that without having to think about Pointers or Arrays ever again

-In fact, C++ comes with its own OOP `string` class which we will use in the future!
+In fact, C++ comes with its own object-oriented `std::string` class which we will use in the future!

 ### Private Members
 You need to figure out the types yourself: